huzeyann/huzeyann.github.io/_pages/about.md

 <h2>Softwares </h2>

-I like Softwares, they are alive, you can play with them.
+I like Softwares, they are the revolution, paper is too old.

 <font face="helvetica, ariel, 'sans serif'">
             <table cellspacing="15">